IvanB475/AntiqueStore/README.md

 If you want to sign up on the preview project, please use dummy data.
 Project uses basic joi validation, so make sure that email has a proper email structure (E.G. example@example.com) and that password has at least 6 characters.

-To sign in into preview project I've prepared few test accounts: test user 1-5, with password 123456 (E.G.  username: test user 1, password: 123456).
+To sign in into preview project I've prepared a few test accounts: test user 1-5, with password 123456 (E.G.  username: test user 1, password: 123456).

 App supports accounts with 2 levels of privileges: "user" and "admin" User account - has only necessary functionalities for users ( add to cart, remove from cart, buy book, edit email address...)